CEFTRIAXONE- ceftriaxone sodium injection, powder, for solution

 These appeared as a gritty sediment in dogs that received 100 mg/kg/day for 4 weeks.
 A similar phenomenon has been observed in baboons but only after a protracted dosing period (6 months) at higher dose levels (335 mg/kg/day or more).
 The likelihood of this occurrence in humans is considered to be low, since ceftriaxone has a greater plasma half-life in humans, the calcium salt of ceftriaxone is more soluble in human gallbladder bile and the calcium content of human gallbladder bile is relatively low.

 Clinical Trials in Pediatric Patients With Acute Bacterial Otitis Media: (The following is for informational purposes only.
-Ceftriaxone in ADD-Vantage vials is not intended for intramuscular use.)
-In two adequate and well-controlled US clinical trials a single IM dose of ceftriaxone was compared with a 10 day course of oral antibiotic in pediatric patients between the ages of 3 months and 6 years.
+Ceftriaxone in ADD-Vantage vials is not intended for intravenous use.)
+In two adequate and well-controlled US clinical trials a single intramuscular dose of ceftriaxone was compared with a 10 day course of oral antibiotic in pediatric patients between the ages of 3 months and 6 years.
 The clinical cure rates and statistical outcome appear in the table below:

 Study 1 - U.S.

 Ceftriaxone is lower than control at study day 14 and 28.